An Alpine Adventure Tour

 Sunstar Hotel, Grindelwald - 3 Nights

-This superior hotel is in a central location with unspoilt views of the North Face of the Eiger.
-The atmosphere is charming featuring a traditional alpine design with large, comfortable rooms featuring modern amenities.
-This delightful hotel offers a wellness centre complete with a sauna, pool and roman baths.
+This superb hotel is in a central location with unspoilt views of the north face of the Eiger.
+The atmosphere is charming and features traditional alpine design with large, comfortable rooms and modern amenities.

 Hotel National, Zermatt – 2 Nights

 This distinctly first class hotel is wonderfully located in the heart of stunning Zermatt, and offers excellent dining.
 The south facing rooms with balconies usually offer views onto the mighty Matterhorn mountain.
 Add to that an excellent wellness centre…what more could you ask for?

 Set in the centre of town, this chalet style hotel offers Alpine style ambience, an indoor pool and spa centre and large well furnished rooms with balconies, complete with window boxes bursting with geraniums.

 *29 May 2022 departure stays 2 nights at the Ameron Hotel in Davos and does not visit Klosters.
 A visit to St Moritz is included on Day 11.

 Hotel Caesius Thermae & Spa Resort, Bardolino - 4 Nights

 Situated on the shores of Lake Garda this 4 star resort & spa hotel offers spacious and comfortable air conditioned rooms.